swiftlang/swift/benchmark/Naming.md

 types (`struct`, `Int`) with reference types (often named with `Class` in the legacy-style).
-Prefer **`Char`** to `Character`, which can be combined with codepage or language prefix/suffix when necessary (`ASCIIChar`).
+Prefer **`Char`** to `Character`, which can be combined with codepage or language prefix/suffix when necessary (`EmojiChar`, `ASCIIChar`).
 For benchmarks that measure `String`'s Unicode performance for various languages, use [two letter codes](https://en.wikipedia.org/wiki/ISO_639-1) instead of spelling out the whole language names.

-*In a pinch*, it's OK to use short C-style naming prefixes like `OCB` (for Objective-C Bridging) or consistent abbreviations in the benchmark family like `Str` and `Arr`, but *only if* it helps to fit a system with descriptive names into 40 characters:
+When necessary, use *consistent* abbreviations like `Str` and `Arr` within the benchmark family, to fit a system with descriptive names into 40 characters:

 ````
-✅ OCB.NSDict.as!.Dictionary.NSString.NSNum
+✅ Bridging.NSDict.as!.Dict.NSString.NSNum
 ✅ Seq.prefixWhile.AnySeq.UnfoldSeq.lazy
 ````